-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post—to help celebrate both the upcoming St. Patrick’s Day holiday and the fact that March is Irish American Heritage Month—Gena describes five free websites that provide a wide range of resources to help you explore your Irish American ancestry.
+Introduction: In this article—to help celebrate both the upcoming St. Patrick’s Day holiday and the fact that March is Irish American Heritage Month—Gena Philibert-Ortega describes five free websites that provide a wide range of resources to help you explore your Irish American ancestry.
+Gena is a genealogist and author of the book “

 Got Irish roots?
 Trying to find free online resources to research your Irish genealogy?
 Look no further because these five free websites can help you trace your Irish ancestors.